Cookie choices

 First-timers usually finish a 6–12 panel mini-comic in 10–20 minutes — most of which is editing the AI's script to taste.
 Rendering itself runs as a background task and takes 1–3 minutes for short comics.

-You can preview the full script for free with starter credits.
-Rendering the panels uses credits — buy the one-time First Comic pack or subscribe monthly.
+Every new account gets 10 starter credits — the script preview costs 4 and each rendered panel costs 1, so a full 4-panel comic fits inside the free grant.
+Need more?
+Buy the one-time First Comic pack or subscribe monthly.
 Most first-time authors render their first comic on the one-time pack to test before committing.

 Yes.
 Pages export as high-resolution PNG suitable for print.
 Many users print zines or self-publish their comic books via Lulu, Blurb, or Amazon KDP.